Student Services

 We have an obligation to ensure that homeless students have access to the same educational programs and services that we provide to all students in our district.
 We strive to find and identify homeless youth and waive all barriers for enrollment, attendance, and transportation to encourage every student’s success.

-See the additional information to find out more about how TASD supports all laws and acts to ensure every child has the right to a good education and no child is left behind.
+See the additional links the right to find out more about how Titusville Area School District supports all laws and acts to ensure every child has the right to a quality education.
+Specifically, the TASD Homeless Resource Manual highlights our community partnerships and contains valuable resource information for families.

 SAP